OpenSuSE Man Pages

 Line 2 reflects mostly virtual memory, classified as:

-total, used, free and cached (which is physical memory)
+total, free, used and avail (which is physical memory)

 This table may help in interpreting the scaled values displayed: